PierreQuentel/bihan/README.md

 then modules `menu` and `views` are registered, but not `datetime` because it is in the standard library.

+The name of a _registered module_ must be in the main script namespace.
+An import like `import scripts.views` doesn't register the module __views__ ; it must be imported with `from scripts import views`.

 If a module is imported in the main module but must not be registered, put this line at the beginning :